-Dr. Hardwick is a thought leader in the field of infection prevention in the healthcare environment of care and is an expert in antimicrobial surface technologies.
+About the Speaker Dr. Hardwick is a thought leader in the field of infection prevention in the healthcare environment of care and is an expert in antimicrobial surface technologies.
 He has 20 years of academic research experience, at Georgetown University where he completed his PhD in Cell Biology, and at Johns Hopkins University, where he completed 2 postdoctoral fellowships, one in the Bloomberg School of Public Health and the second in the James Buchanan Brady Urological Institute.
 Dr. Hardwick’s last academic appointment was with the MedStar Health Research Institute where he worked on numerous research initiatives including the use of antimicrobial surfaces in clinical healthcare environments.
 He is widely published, including several articles on the use of antimicrobials in clinical environments and the role of microbial surface contamination on infection rates in clinical settings.

 Impact penetration testing measures the amount of liquid that passes through a fabric under specified conditions.
 It is a key test for Level 1, 2, and 3 gowns and drapes in healthcare settings.
 This webinar will cover testing for PPE as well as other water-resistant applications.
 It will compare various versions of the test, including AATCC TM42, NWSP 80.3, and ISO 18695.
 The webinar includes full descriptions and demonstration of apparatus, materials, and testing procedure.